 Physical dependence is what begins the dark cycle of substance abuse.
 The more you use, the more of the substance you require.
 In fact, it becomes the only thing that makes you feel better.
 Without ingesting more drugs, you start to experience withdrawal.

 Fighting back against physical dependence is a key objective of drug treatment.
-Professionals at Amatus Recovery Centers can help develop a treatment program to lead you to a more stable life of sobriety.
+Our team of professionals at Amatus Recovery Centers can help develop a treatment program to lead you to a more stable life free from drugs or alcohol.
 To learn more about our substance abuse treatment centers, contact us today by calling 833.631.0525.

 What Is Physical Dependence?